natcap/invest.users-guide/source/coastal_protection.rst

 If you choose this option, you will have to enter a maximum of three linear profiles that can be added to the bathymetry profile that was cut/created for you or that you uploaded.

 **Option 3.
-Modify a profile uploaded in the GIS interface.**:  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it by creating linear xx between fixed distances.
+Modify a profile uploaded in the GIS interface.**:  As mentioned earlier, if you upload a profile with a minimum of two (X, Z) points, you can modify it or add to it with monotonic profiles between fixed distances.
 This option is especially useful in cases when you are not fully satisfied with the profile that was cut in GIS and want to modify it, or when you want to rapidly create a depth profile from scratch without looking or uploading a bathymetry profile.

 Third, the Profile Generator locates the presence of natural habitats along your cross-section.
 When you choose Option 1 *Yes* to the question *Do you have nearshore bathymetry GIS layer*, you can also indicate the types of natural habitats that are present in your region, and the model will locate and plot where those habitats fall onto the cross-shore transect.
 Please note that the results from this last step are accurate only if the natural habitat and bathymetry layers are properly geo-referenced.
 If these layers were prepared during two different efforts, you might have to make sure that the natural habitats are properly placed along your profile (e.g., make sure that seagrass beds are in subtidal areas, or mangroves are in inter- or supratidal areas).